‘I got a baby on the way’: Video shows police save alleged burglar who was shot by homeowner

 The homeowner and his girlfriend fled the residence with their puppy and called 911.

-“[Police] immediately changed focused, changed gears, and went from a search and locate and apprehend, to saving this individual’s life,” Haines City Police Chief Goreck said.
+“[Police] immediately changed (focus), changed gears, and went from a search and locate and apprehend, to saving this individual’s life,” Haines City Police Chief Goreck said.

-In body camera video released Monday, the man is heard moaning in pain as officers rush to his aid.
-This story contains only two snippets of the video due to the graphic nature of the footage.
+In bodycam video released Monday, the suspect is heard moaning in pain as officers rush to his aid.
+(This story contains only two snippets of the video due to the graphic nature of the footage.)

 “You’re going to be alive and well,” an officer assured him.